AsieduDevelopmentHub/AsieduDevelopmentHub/README.md

 ## 🧭 Vision

-I’m on a mission to become a **leading IoT engineer and full-stack developer** – creating reliable, scalable products that solve real-world problems.
+I’m on a mission to become a **leading embedded systems engineer and full-stack developer** – creating reliable, scalable products that solve real-world problems.

 My focus is on:
 - Designing end-to-end IoT and automation systems